I can't believe the number of people who do not simply cannot comprehend what that could be about.

 Stuff never works, though.

-You know, it always breaks down at some point.
+It always breaks down at some point, like this did.

-But it real point here, I don't know if he'd be in so much trouble if he'd have just told the FBI what's up, but maybe what he was doing was criminal.
+But the real point here, I don't know if he'd be in so much trouble if he'd have just told the FBI what's up, but maybe what he was doing was criminal.

 I don't know.

-But whatever it is, he didn't, he didn't even want to in confidence tell the investigators what was going on.
+But whatever it is, he didn't even want to, in confidence, tell the investigators what was going on.

-And so it was it was easy at that point to find out that he was not keeping the money and spending it himself or using it himself.
+And so it was easy at that point to find out that he was not keeping the money and spending it himself or using it himself.

 I'm being handed an emergency flash note here, which I now have to quickly peruse while avoiding dead air.

-The indictment seems to indicate that it had something to do with Hastritt's career as a teacher and wrestling coach in a high school in New Yorkville before he became a politician.
+The indictment seems to indicate that it had something to do with Hastrit's career as a teacher and wrestling coach at a high school in Yorkville before he became a politician.

 Hmm.